Ashis153/Madhav_Ai/README.md

 - Flask: Web framework for building the backend server.
 - Flask-CORS: Extension for handling Cross-Origin Resource Sharing (CORS) in Flask applications.
-- TensorFlow: Open-source machine learning framework for building and training models.
+- TensorFlow and Tflearn: Open-source machine learning framework for building and training models.
 - Keras: High-level neural networks API, running on top of TensorFlow.
 - NLTK: Natural Language Toolkit for NLP tasks such as stemming and tokenization.
 - Pandas, NumPy: Libraries for data manipulation and numerical operations.